servo/pathfinder/README.md

 Please note that Pathfinder is under heavy development and is incomplete in various areas.

+## Quick start

+Pathfinder contains a library that implements a subset of the [HTML canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+You can quickly add vector rendering to any Rust app with it.
+See the `examples/canvas_minimal` for a small example of usage.

+This example app requires SDL 2; see the "Building" section below for information on getting it up and running.

+## Features

 The project features:

 * High quality antialiasing.
 Pathfinder can compute exact fractional trapezoidal area coverage on a